gerardcastill/gerardcastill/README.md

 Studied Software Engineering at Kennesaw State University

 - 🌱 I’m currently learning more about C++ to use in embedded systems and Javascript for web development
 - ⭐ Just finished getting inventory management system v1.0 running.
-Be sure to check it out!